changangela/sirtet/README.md

-## Sirtet
+## Tetris For Amateurs

-A modified version of the traditional Tetris game with many additional features designed and written in Visual Basics 2010.
+A modified version of the traditional Tetris game with many additional features designed to alter the difficulty of the game.
+Written in VB.NET on Visual Studio 2010.

 ## Installation